 - Bhilai : A city known for its steel plants, the Maitri Bagh Zoo, and the Uwasaggaharam Parshwa Teerth.
 Dr. Rajendra Prasad, then president of India, inaugurated the first blast furnace of Bhilai Steel Plant in 1955.

 - Dantewada : Known for its captivating landscapes and ancient temples, Dantewada is home to the iconic Danteshwari Temple, which is a major pilgrimage site.
 The nearby Bailadila Mountains are known for their iron ore deposits.

 - Rajim : Often referred to as the “Prayag of Chhattisgarh,” Rajim is a religious and cultural hub.
 It houses several ancient temples, including the famous Rajiv Lochan Temple, and hosts the Rajim Kumbh Mela.

 - Kawardha : Located amidst scenic surroundings, Kawardha offers a tranquil retreat for nature lovers.
-It is known for its enchanting Bhoramdeo Temple, Kawardha Palace, and the rich flora and fauna of the Maikal Hills.
+The area boasts renowned attractions such as the enchanting Bhoramdeo Temple, Kawardha Palace, and the rich flora and fauna of the Maikal Hills.